Kondo phase diagram of quark matter: Formalism

-{\it Mean-field approximation.---} It has been known within the perturbative renormalization group analysis~\cite{Yasui:2013xr} that the model (\ref{eq:L}) exhibits the QCD Kondo effect for a single impurity case.
+It has been known within the perturbative renormalization group analysis~\cite{Yasui:2013xr} that the model (\ref{eq:L}) exhibits the QCD Kondo effect for a single impurity case.
 We treat here the same model in a non-perturbative way when the impurities are homogeneously distributed.
-As commented before, we consider the color-singlet correlation between a light quark and a heavy impurity $\langle\bar{\psi}_{\alpha}\Psi_{v\delta}\rangle$ (and its conjugate) which is associated with the instabilities in the QCD Kondo effect.
+As commented before, we consider the color-singlet correlation between a light quark with flavor $i$ and a heavy impurity $\langle\bar{\psi}^{i}_{\alpha}\Psi_{v\delta}\rangle$ (and its conjugate) which is associated with the instabilities in the QCD Kondo effect.
+Notice that the mean-fields are matrices with Dirac indices $\alpha$ and $\delta$.
 Then we perform the mean-field approximation in the Lagrangian (\ref{eq:L}) (represented with respect to the effective heavy impurity field $\Psi_v$):